rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	// with that class

-Once you've instantiated a specific printer, your app can connect to it using the [connect](../api/printingzebra#mconnect) method as below.
+Once you've instantiated a specific printer, your app can connect to it using the [connect](../api/printingzebra#mconnect) method:

 Sample JavaScript code:
 	:::javascript